CogTree: Cognition Tree Loss for Unbiased Scene Graph Generation: Conclusion

 \section{Conclusion}

-In this paper, we propose a CogTree loss to generate unbiased scene graphs with highly biased data, which focuses on hierarchical relationship distinction from the cognition perspective.
+In this paper, we propose a CogTree loss to generate unbiased scene graphs with highly biased data.
 We novelly leverage the biased prediction from SGG models to organize the independent relationships by a tree structure, which contains multiple layers corresponding to the relationships from coarse to fine.
 We propose a CogTree loss specially for the above tree structure that supports hierarchical distinction for the correct relationships while progressively eliminating the irrelevant ones.
-The loss is model-independent and consistently boosting the performance of various SGG models with remarkable improvement.
+The loss is model-agnostic and consistently boosting the performance of various SGG models with remarkable improvement.
 How to incorporate commonsense knowledge to optimize the CogTree structure will be our future work.